What is User Story Map? How it works in Jira

 • Plan your projects with your team and view them in a story map or road map view.

-• Rework your structures by dragging and dropping to organize them.
-Facilitate product discovery, prioritize tasks.
+• Rework your structures by dragging and dropping them to organize them.
+Facilitate product discovery, and prioritize tasks.

 • Create User Personas and user journeys that help your team be customer-focused.